Weinstein handlebodies for complements of smoothed toric divisors: Introduction

-The second advantage of a handlebody diagram, is that one can calculate invariants combinatorially.
-At the topological level, the fundamental group, homology, and intersection form of the $4$-manifold and the homology of its boundary can be computed directly from the diagram.
-We provide the necessary formulas to easily perform these computations for the diagrams output by our algorithm in the case that $F=T^2$ in Section~\ref{sec:applications}.
-At the symplectic level, one can try to calculate more subtle invariants like symplectic homology and the wrapped Fukaya category.
-Let $X_{\Lambda}$ be a Weinstein $4$-manifold constructed by attaching $2$-handles to a $1$-handlebody along a Legendrian link $\Lambda \sse (\#^k(S^1 \times S^2), \xi_{std})$.
-The wrapped Fukaya category of the Weinstein manifold $X_{\Lambda}$ is given by modules over the Chekanov-Eliashberg DGA of $\Lambda$~\cite{BEE, Ekholm, EkholmLekili}.
+The second advantage of a handlebody diagram, is the combinatorial computation of invariants.
+At the topological level, the fundamental group, homology, and intersection form of the $4$-manifold, and the homology of its boundary can be computed directly from the diagram.
+In Section~\ref{sec:applications} we provide the necessary formulas to easily perform these computations for some of the diagrams output by our algorithm when $F=T^2$.
+At the symplectic level, more subtle invariants like symplectic homology and the wrapped Fukaya category can be computed.
+Let $X_{\Lambda}$ be a Weinstein $4$-manifold constructed as the cylindrical completion of the Weinstein domain obtained by attaching $2$-handles to a $1$-handlebody along a Legendrian link $\Lambda \sse (\#^k(S^1 \times S^2), \xi_{std})$.
+The wrapped Fukaya category of the Weinstein manifold $X_{\Lambda}$ is given by modules over the Chekanov-Eliashberg dga of $\Lambda$~\cite{BEE, Ekholm, EkholmLekili}.
 Ekholm and Ng~\cite{EkholmNg} provide a combinatorial description of the Chekanov-Eliashberg dga for Legendrian links in $ \#^k(S^1 \times S^2)$, allowing for a purely combinatorial way to compute the wrapped Fukaya category of $X_{\Lambda}$.
 Such an approach could provide insight towards mirror symmetry~\cite{EtguLekili, CM}, where these manifolds play an important role.

-Utilizing the Weinstein handle description our procedure produces, together with a result of the second author~\cite{orsola_thesis} which extends a result of Leverson~\cite{Leverson}, we see that the symplectic invariants of the Weinstein manifolds appearing in Theorem~\ref{thm:cotangentdiagram} are non-trivial.
+We show that the symplectic invariants of the Weinstein manifolds appearing in Theorem~\ref{thm:cotangentdiagram} are non-trivial using a result of the second author~\cite{orsola_thesis} (which is an extension of a result of Leverson~\cite{Leverson}).

-{Proposition~\ref{prop:vanishingSH}} \begin{prop:vanishingSH} Any Weinstein $4$-manifold $X$ constructed by attaching $1$- or $2$-handles to $T^*F$ for $i=1,\ldots, k$ for any orientable surface $F$, has nonvanishing symplectic homology. \end{prop:vanishingSH}
+{Proposition~\ref{prop:vanishingSH}} \begin{prop:vanishingSH1} Let $F$ be an orientable surface and let $X$ be any Weinstein $4$-manifold constructed by attaching $1$ or $2$-handles to $D^*F$ and taking its cylindrical completion.
+Then $X$ has nonvanishing symplectic homology. \end{prop:vanishingSH1}

-{Corollary~\ref{cor:flexible}} \begin{cor:flexible} Any Weinstein $4$-manifold $X$ constructed by attaching $1$- or $2$-handles to $T^*F$ for $i=1,\ldots, k$ for any orientable surface $F$, is not a flexible Weinstein manifold. \end{cor:flexible}
+{Corollary~\ref{cor:flexible}} \begin{cor:flexible} Any Weinstein $4$-manifold $X$ constructed by attaching $1$- or $2$-handles to $T^*F$ for $i=1,\ldots, k$ for any orientable closed surface $F$, is not a flexible Weinstein manifold. \end{cor:flexible}